Category — Friday Blog Roundup

 Okay, now my choices this week.

-The roundup to the Roundup: It’s the 16th anniversary of the Friday Blog Roundup.
+The roundup to the Roundup: The loss of Queen Elizabeth.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between June 24 – July 22) and not the blog’s main URL.
+Please use a permalink to the blog post (written between September 2 – 9) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week?
 Read the original open thread post here.